IGCSE Course Outline

 History at IGCSE provides students with a broad knowledge of modern world history, dealing with major events and developments which continue to have consequences to this day.
 Also, they concern major political controversies which are also very relevant to our time.
 IGCSE History will also equip students with a broad range of skills needed for future academic study and employment.
 Students will gain an appreciation of evidence when forming a point of view and learn to construct intelligent and well-reasoned arguments, critical judgments and evaluations.
 In their essays and assignments, students will need to call upon these skills as well as the knowledge they will need to have amassed.

-For IGCSE, Albermarle College offers the Pearson Syllabus.
+For IGCSE, Albemarle College offers the Pearson Edexcel Syllabus.
 This course offers a broad perspective of historical themes primarily concerning the USA, Europe and the Middle East.
 The course complements many other humanities and social science courses.

 In all, there are four areas of history to study ranging across the Twentieth Century:

 This charts the origins of the Cold War, through important events such as the fall of Eastern Europe to communism, the Berlin Blockade, the formation of NATO, through to the Cuban Missile Crisis and beginnings of Détente.

 2. The Vietnam War, 1945-75

 Exploring reasons for increasing American involvement in South East Asia by successive presidents, this unit will examine key events such as the Tonkin Gulf Resolution and the Tet Offensive.
 It will also analyse the reasons for America's failure by looking at both military and political arenas.